horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 with industry-standards and will enable consistent and precise data-driven dialog in our company.

 2. We will import categories.
 This will help us classify data assets as sensitive or non-sensitive.
-We need this to create rules to automatically mask and anonimize data later on.
+We need this to create rules to automatically mask data later on.

 3. We will add data classes.
 This will help us profile our assets and help us when creating rules for sensitive data as well.

 4. Add rules for policies.
-This will help us mask sensitive data, so that when we share it with data scientists, they will not be able to access sensitive cusomter information.
+This will help us mask sensitive data, so that when we share it with data scientists, they will not be able to access sensitive customer information.

 5. Check the data quality.

-6. TBD